PLR-Analyzer/PLR-Headset/README.md

 This repository contains the code for the headset described in the paper "Construction of a Mobile Headset for Automated Pupillary Motor Assessment". (coming soon)

 ## Casing
-The STL files required for printing the casing can be downloaded from the following link: coming soon
+The STL files required for printing the casing can be downloaded from the following link: https://doi.org/10.25835/diuups3v

 ## BOM
 Bill of materials (BOM): comprehensive list of all the components, materials, and instructions needed to manufacture the headset: [BOM](docs/BOM.md)